virtual-imaging-platform/VIP-python-client/README.md

 ```python
 VipSession.init(api_key)
 ```
-In the previous command, `api_key` can be replaced either by:
+In this command, `api_key` can be replaced either by:
 1. Your API key as a raw string;
 2. A path to a text file containing your API key;
 3. The name of an environment variable containing your API key.